tianocore/edk2/MdePkg/Library/StackCheckLib/TheoryOfOperations.md

 If a module has opted into stack cookie checking (by using the `StackCheckLib` library instance), stack cookie failures will have the same behavior on all architectures.

-1. The address of the function that corrupted the stack cookie is printed
+1. The address of the function that corrupted the stack cookie is saved in a register or via the stack
-2. `StackCheckFailureHookLib` is called to allow platforms to implement any behavior they want on a failure
+  a.
+On IA32, the stack is used to pass the address.
+On X64, `rcx` is used.
+On ARM64, `x0` is used.
-3. `PcdStackCookieExceptionVector` is signaled to cause a fault (on x86 this is through `int` on ARM64 this is through `svc`)
+2. Interrupt 0x42 is signaled to cause a fault (on x86 this is through `int` on ARM64 this is through `svc`)

-This allows a platform to do specific actions they deem relevant, such as log to an external source (e.g. SEL) or resetting the system.
-When the exception is taken, the exception handlers will catch it and hang the system or handle it in a software debugger, if attached.
+Platforms may hook into this by registering an exception handler for vector 0x42 or overriding the exception handler library.
+This allows a platform to do specific actions they deem relevant, such as log to an external source (e.g. SEL), reset the system, or ignore the stack cookie violation.

+If the exception is taken by the default exception handlers, they will print out a stack cookie exception occurred at the given address and hang the system.
+Alternatively, if a software debugger is attached, it will catch the exception, allowing it be be debugged.
 Developers can then debug from this point.
 See debugging tips in the [README](./Readme.md).

 ## Linking Considerations

 The stack cookie symbols are unique in that the toolchain inserts them while linking a binary, generally fairly late into the process, when it can decide which functions will need stack cookie checking.

-As such, toolchains must build `StackCheckLib` with LTO disabled, because LTO occurs before the stack cookie symbol/function references are added;
-the toolchain believes these symbols are unused, even though it will insert the references later on.
+One option to solve this issue is to disable LTO for `StackCheckLib` instances.
+However, this creates additional complexity with attempting to link LTO objects with non-LTO objects.

+Instead, `MdeLibs.dsc.inc` is used to forcibly include the symbols for every module (using `/INCLUDE` and `-Wl,--undefined`).
+This allows `StackCheckLib` instances to be compiled with LTO but still retain the symbols that will be needed.

 ## Host Applications